arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 ### Known issues

-- The ArangoDB Starter is not included in v3.4.0.
-This issue will be fixed in a later 3.4.x version.
+- The ArangoDB Starter is not included in v3.3.x, but shipped with all 3.4.x versions.
 - The Commandline argument parsing does not accept blanks in filenames; the CLI version below does.
 - If you need to change server endpoint while starting _homebrew_ version, you can edit arangod.conf file and uncomment line with endpoint needed, e.g.: